rocatj12/MacUninstaller/README.md

 #### Completely remove applications and the files they leave behind
 ##### Built on Python 2.7 to take advantage of the built in Python language in MacOS

+**Important** <br>

+> DEPRECATION: Python 2.7 will reach the end of its life on January 1st, 2020.
+Please upgrade your Python as Python 2.7 won't be maintained after that date.
+A future version of pip will drop support for Python 2.7.
+More details about Python 2 support in pip, can be found at https://pip.pypa.io/en/latest/development/release-process/#python-2-support

+Python 2.7 is no longer supported but is still the default Python version included with MacOS <br>
+This was last verified with MacOS Catalina 10.15.2 <br>
+I will try to keep up to date if this changes with new updates to MacOS and update this code to run with Python 3

 <br>

 ## Starting the Terminal